MaMMoS-project/mammos/docs/source/design.rst

 The MaMMoS framework are a set of libraries that are united by the prefix ``mammos`` and in the figure shown together as the package on the left with the light grey background.
-The python meta package ``mammos`` can be used to install all of the components together.
+The Python meta package ``mammos`` can be used to install all of the components together.
 The :doc:`mammos framework components <index>` are:

 - ``mammos-units`` providing Quantity objects (values with units)